AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 #### Example usage

 You can modify the variables to your own custom values, or just use the mixins with their default values.
-Here's an exxample of using the default settings to create a two-column layout with a gap between.
+Here's an example of using the default settings to create a two-column layout with a gap between.
 ```
 .example-container {
     @include make-container();